Types of Lawyers in South Africa | 2026 Student Guide

 How do I pick the right law specialisation?

-To choose the best area of law for you, consider what interests you, try different fields through internships or events, research job opportunities and growth in those areas, and consider the salaries to find the best fit for your career goals.
+To choose the best area of law for you, consider what interests you.
+Try different fields through internships or events, research job opportunities & growth in those areas, and consider the demand to find the best fit for your career goals.

 What does a labour lawyer do?